 Overview

-Skyscanner’s car hire vertical is releasing some large changes in January 2026.
-Skyscanner will offer partners the ability to configure CPCs on an increasing set of dimensions and do so as frequently as once per day.
+Skyscanner’s car hire vertical have released significant changes in January 2026.
+Skyscanner offers partners the ability to configure CPCs on an increasing set of dimensions and do so as frequently as once per day.
 We refer to this new release as the ‘Multidimension Cost Per Click’ (MCPC) system, and the term ‘dynamic’ refers to partner’s ability to configure those CPCs according to available dimensions as often as once per day.
 Our objective is to ensure partners can adjust CPCs in a way that best matches their business goals and maximizes their presence on Skyscanner’s car hire vertical.

 The following guide outlines how partners can configure those CPCs, how minimums are treated, and how sorting of partner quotes (the prices rendered by partners) are handled.